Biographies of modern writers

 (January 14, 1925 - November 25, 1970)

 Mishima was born in Tokyo as Hiraoka Kimitake.
 His father, Azusa, was an official in the Ministry of Agriculture; his mother Shizue was the second daughter of a former principal of Kaisei Middle School, Hashi Kenzō.
-The influence of Mishima's autocratic grandmother, Natsu " who had Mishima live in her room and forbade him to play with other boys " is frequently cited by biographers as the source of Mishima's later deviation from normality.
-Donald Keene and others, however, also point out rightly that she helped Mishima develop his precocious taste in literature.
+The dominating influence of Mishima's autocratic grandmother, Natsu, is frequently cited by biographers as the source of Mishima's later "deviation" from normality.
+Donald Keene and others, however, also rightly point out that she helped Mishima develop his precocious taste in literature.

 The fifties saw the appearance of a long series of important novels, as well as Mishima's turn toward bodybuilding and the cult of the physical.
 In the sixties this physicality took on the specifically political coloring (refracted rather than reflected in his novels) that ultimately prompted Mishima to form his own private army, the Shield Society (Tate no Kai), in 1968.
 The bizarre and fascinating confluence of life and art that marked Mishima's final years was symbolized by the near-simultaneous completion of his final novel and his ritual suicide by seppuku.
 The true meaning of this act continues to be debated, but the intense and often diametrically opposed reactions it elicits in readers and critics can surely be adduced as testimony to a strength of personality unique in modern Japanese literature.